JunyoungChoi92/ReactStudy/react.md

 ### React.createContext

 - React.createContext is a method in React that creates a Context object.
-A Context provides a way to share values between components without having to pass props down manually through every level of the component tree.
+A Context provides a way to **share values between components without having to pass props down** manually through every level of the component tree.

 - The React.createContext method creates a Context object that can be used to provide values to components.
 The method takes an optional default value as its argument, which will be used as the value of the context if no value is provided by the nearest Provider.
   - Note that the useContext hook allows you to access the value of the context in a convenient and efficient way, without having to pass the context value down through multiple levels of the component tree as props.
-This makes it easy to share values between components, even when they are far apart in the component tree.
+This makes it easy to share values between components, **even when they are far apart in the component tree**.

 ```javascript
 import React, { createContext, useState } from "react";